mongodb/docs/source/administration/backups.rst

 :term:`slave` or :term:`secondary` database and then create a backup from that instance.
 When you unlock the database, the slave will catch :term:`master` or :term:`primary` node.
-You may also chose to deploy a dedicated :term:`hidden node` for backup purposes.
+You may also chose to deploy a dedicated :term:`hidden member` for backup purposes.

 If you have a sharded cluster where each shard is itself a replica set, you can use this method to create a backup of the entire cluster